 A Parenting Promise: Words from the Heart to my Children

-I ask Sheila, my editorial assistant for Careanoh.com, who is also a mother of two, a few questions about how much being a parent has impacted her.
+I asked Sheila, my freelance writer for Careanoh.com, who is also a mother of two, a few questions about how much being a parent has impacted her.
 Sheila has a young son and a daughter.
 She takes care of them while also working full time from home.

 I met Sheila online for the interview today.